OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-12.md

 ## 2 Chronicles 12:8

-But they will become his slaves, so that they may learn the difference between My service and the service of the kingdoms of the countries.”
+However, they will serve him, so that they may understand the difference between serving Me and serving the kingdoms of other lands.”

 ---